Emirate of Tbilisi: History

 The Arabs first appeared in Georgia, namely in Kartli (Iberia) in 645.
-It was not, however, until 735, when they succeeded in establishing their firm control over a large portion of the country.
+It was not, however, until 735 that they succeeded in establishing firm control over a large portion of the country.
 In that year, Marwan II took hold of Tbilisi and much of the neighbouring lands and installed there an Arab emir, who was to be confirmed by the Caliph or, occasionally, by the ostikan of Armīniya.

 During the Arab period, Tbilisi (al-Tefelis) grew into a center of trade between the Islamic world and northern Europe.
-Beyond that, it functioned as a key Arab outpost and a buffer province facing the Byzantine and Khazar dominions.
+Beyond that, it functioned as a key Arab outpost and a buffer province against the Byzantine and Khazar dominions.
 Over time, Tbilisi became largely Muslim, but the Muslim influences were strictly confined to the city itself, while the environs remained largely Christian.

 Tbilisi was a large city with a strong double wall pierced by three gates.
-It layilsami on both banks of the Kura River, and the two parts were connected by a bridge of boats.
-The contemporary geographers especially mention its thermal springs, which supplied the baths with constant hot waters.
-On the river were water-mills.
-The houses were primarily built, to the surprise of contemporary Arab travelers, of pine wood.
-In the first half of the ninth century, Tbilisi is said to have been the second largest, after Derbend, a city in the Caucasus, with its at least 50,000 inhabitants and thriving commerce.
+It lay on both banks of the Kura River, and the two parts were connected by a bridge of boats.
+Contemporary geographers especially mention its thermal springs, which supplied the baths with a constant flow of hot water.
+On the river there were water-mills.
+The houses were primarily built of pine wood, to the surprise of contemporary Arab travelers.
+In the first half of the ninth century, Tbilisi is said to have been the second-largest, after Derbend, a city in the Caucasus, with at least 50,000 inhabitants and thriving commerce.
 Several intellectuals born or living in Tbilisi, bearing the nisba al-Tiflisi were known across the Muslim world.

-The Abbasid Caliphate weakened after the Abbasid civil war in the 810s, and caliphal power was challenged by secessionist tendencies among peripheral rulers, including those of Tbilisi.
+The Abbasid Caliphate weakened after the Abbasid civil war in the 810s, and its power was challenged by secessionist tendencies among peripheral rulers, including the Emir of Tbilisi.
 At the same time, the emirate became a target of the resurgent Georgian Bagrationi dynasty who were expanding their territory from Tao-Klarjeti across Georgian lands.
-The Emirate of Tbilisi grew in relative strength under Ishaq ibn Isma'il (833–853), who was powerful enough to quell the energies of the Georgian princes and to contend with the Abbasid authority in the region.
+The Emirate of Tbilisi grew in relative strength under Ishaq ibn Isma'il (833–853), who was powerful enough to suppress the ambitions of the Georgian princes and to contend with the Abbasid authority in the region.
 He withheld his annual payment of tribute to Baghdad, and declared his independence from the Caliph.
-To suppress the rebellion, in 853 Caliph al-Mutawakkil dispatched a punitive expedition led by Bugha al-Kabir (also known as Bugha the Turk) who burned Tbilisi to the ground and had Ishaq decapitated, putting an end to the city's chance to become the center of an independent Islamic state in the Caucasus.
+To suppress the rebellion, in 853 Caliph al-Mutawakkil dispatched a punitive expedition led by Bugha al-Kabir (also known as Bugha the Turk), who burned Tbilisi to the ground and had Ishaq decapitated, ending the city's chances of becoming the center of an independent Islamic state in the Caucasus.
 The Abbasids chose not to rebuild the city extensively, and as a result the Muslim prestige and authority in the region began to wane.